garcias/comp-chem-lab/how-to-use.md

 ## How to use Jupyter

 Jupyter is a web app that records and runs data analysis commands, and displays output as a nicley formatted web page.
 It can process Julia, Python, and R code (hence, *Ju-Pyt-R*).
-To start the web app, run the command:
+To start the web app, first activate the virtual environment, then run the `notebook` command:

+    $ . extras/venv/bin/activate
     $ jupyter notebook --ip $IP --port $PORT --no-browser

 It will display a URL in the output.
 Click on the URL and select *Open* to launch the web app in a dedciated browser window.